craigdfrench/craigdfrench.github.io/_posts/2019-08-26-leaving-something-behind.md

 The website blockchain.info is able to calculate my balance of <span id="myBTCBalance"></span> Bitcoin (BTC) almost instantly.

 I think that is pretty neat!
-Don't you agree?
+Do you agree?

 ### Immutable
 <figure>